jmhuie/SlicerBiomech/README.md

 * Domander R, Felder AA, Doube M. (2021) BoneJ2 - refactoring established research software.
 Wellcome Open Research.
 6:37. https://doi.org/10.12688/wellcomeopenres.16619.2

-# Workflows
+# Workflow Example
-Below are instructions for how to use Segment Geometry, including a step-by-step guide for general use cases and details on the more technical tools.
-Segment Geometry provides an example dataset in the Sample Data module.
-It consists of a salamander
+Below are general instructions on how to use Segment Geometry, including a step-by-step guide for general use cases and a demo video.
+Segment Geometry provides an example dataset in the Sample Data module that consists of a salamander
 CT scan from <a href="https://www.morphosource.org/media/000049486" target ="_blank">MorphoSource</a>, a segmentation file that contains an isolated humerus and solid humerus segment for measuring compactness, and a linear transformation node.
-You may choose to follow along with the instructions using the sample data set or your own.
+New users are encouraged to follow along with guide and demo video using the sample data set or their own.

 ### General Use Case
 1. Start 3D Slicer.